Skip to Content

 The New York Times did a pumpkin pie test to see which squash made the best pumpkin pie.
 As it turns out, butternut squash puree makes for the best pumpkin pie filling!

-As it turns out, the Dickinson pumpkin used in making Libby’s pie filling is actually the most in taste and texture to butternut squash.
+Also as it turns out, the Dickinson pumpkin used in making Libby’s pie filling is actually the closest in taste and texture to butternut squash.

 I can actually confirm this to be true.